-Proud Boy sentenced to 10 years in prison for actions during Portland protests
+Man gets 10 years for actions during Portland protests

-PORTLAND — A far-right extremist has been sentenced to 10 years in prison for his violent actions during August 2020 protests against racial injustice in Oregon’s largest city.
+PORTLAND, Ore.
+(AP) — A far-right extremist has been sentenced to 10 years in prison for his violent actions during August 2020 protests against racial injustice in Oregon’s largest city.

-Alan Swinney was convicted of unlawful use of a weapon, attempted assault, pointing a firearm at another and second-degree unlawful use of mace, among other charges, Oregon Public Broadcasting reported.
+Alan Swinney was convicted of unlawful use of a weapon, attempted assault, pointing a firearm at another, and second degree unlawful use of mace, among other charges, Oregon Public Broadcasting reported.
 Portland residents saw almost nightly protests after a white officer murdered George Floyd, a Black man, in Minneapolis last year, with some rallies erupting in chaos and counterprotests.

 “As evidenced by the defendant’s escalating violence, letters, social media statements and testimony, the defendant has no remorse for his actions, no desire to change and every intention of engaging in future acts of violence,” Deputy District Attorney Nathan Vasquez wrote in a sentencing memo.